Who is responsible for enforcing the provisions of the Act?

 Study for the R.A.
 No. 6713 Test.
 Study with flashcards and multiple choice questions, each question has hints and explanations.
 Get ready for your exam!

-The correct answer is that the relevant government agency is responsible for enforcing the provisions of R.A.
-No. 6713, which is the Code of Conduct and Ethical Standards for Public Officials and Employees.
-This specific act designates particular government agencies to oversee compliance with its standards and protocols, ensuring that public officials and employees adhere to ethical practices.
+The correct response highlights the role of the relevant government agency as the primary enforcer of the provisions of R.A.
+No. 6713, also known as the Code of Conduct and Ethical Standards for Public Officials and Employees.
+This Act mandates that public officials and employees adhere to certain ethical standards, which enhance accountability and integrity within public service.

 Subscribe